quantuminformation/ai-agent-toolkit/docs/workflows/codex_cli_setup.md

    ```

 5. Start the Codex agent once login succeeds.
 Because you left
-   `CODEX_CLI_COMMAND` empty when the container booted, launch the CLI manually:
+   `CODEX_CLI_COMMAND` empty when the container booted, launch the CLI manually
+   (the login flags are not needed anymore):

    ```bash
    docker exec -it codex-agent codex run